• Skip to primary navigation

 Braising the Short Ribs

 Add the beef ribs and any accumulated juices, the rosemary, and the cranberries to the pot.
-Make sure the ribs are mostly under the liquid before covering the pot and placing it in the oven to braise (hands-free!) for 2 hours.
-I love a slow braise like this, it makes for tender beef and takes almost no effort on my part.
+Make sure the ribs are mostly under the liquid before covering the pot and placing it in the oven to braise for 2 hours.

 Once the ribs have cooked for 2 hours, bring the Dutch oven back to the stove top.
 Remove the ribs to a plate and tent them with foil to keep them warm.